-Amnesty International has called for the release of detained Zimbabwean #Thisflag activist Pastor Evan Mawarire.
+Amnesty International call for release of #Thisflag pastor

 Mawarire was arrested on Monday at the University of Zimbabwe while praying with medical students engaged in a protest over academic fees.